These rules were last amended at the branch General Meeting on 7th October 2021 and those amendments are incorporated into the rules below.

 3 Aims and objects

-4.2 In accordance with national Rule 12.2, members who are employed at University of Leeds but who have been assigned to a different LA may attend and vote at meetings.
-They shall be entitled to stand for office and vote in national and regional elections only in their designated branch/LA/central group.
-‘National elections’ includes all elections for general secretary, officers, trustees, NEC representatives and congress delegates.
-‘Regional elections’ includes all elections for regional positions.
+- In accordance with national Rule 12.2, members who are employed at The University of Leeds but who have been assigned to a different Branch may attend meetings, and vote on matters concerned with their employment, at this Branch.
+They are eligible for membership of the committee of this Branch, but may stand for election as a local officer only in their designated Branch.
+In relation to national office and national elections, they shall be entitled to stand for office and vote in national elections only in their designated Branch/central group.
+National elections includes all elections for General Secretary, Officers, Trustees, NEC representatives and Congress delegates.

-5.2 The local subscription will be approved by a decision of the annual general meeting and published to all members.
+- The local subscription will be approved by a decision of the annual general meeting and published to all members.

 6 Use of funds

 6.1 All expenditure by the Branch must further the objects of the Branch.
 The finances of the Branch shall be conducted in accordance with arrangements determined by the National Executive Committee which shall include an audit and report prepared in accordance with instructions issued by the Honorary Treasurer.

 6.2 No funds of the Branch will be used for affiliation to a political party, or for the furtherance of the union’s political objects.
 Under trade union legislation, any expenditure on political objects must be made from a designated political fund, which is established and continued by a vote of the membership every ten years.
 This fund, set up in accordance with UCU rules 31 and 38, is one per cent of membership subscriptions and members may opt out of paying it.
 (Northern Ireland members opt in.)
 All expenditure on political objects must be made nationally out of this designated political fund; expenditure on political objects cannot be made out of local funds.
 Political objects may be broadly described as electoral or other party political activities.